morispi/LEVIATHAN/README.md

-      -p, --poolSize:           Size of the thread pool (default: 100000) -B, --nbBins:             Number of iterations to perform through the barcode index (default: 10) -c, --minBarcodes:        Always remove candidates that share less than this number of barcodes (default: 1)
+      -p, --poolSize:           Size of the thread pool (default: 100000) -B, --nbBins:             Number of iterations to perform through the barcode index (default: 10) -c, --minBarcodes:        Always remove candidates that share less than this number of barcodes (default: 1) -C, --candidates:         File where to store valid SV candidates (default: "candidates")

 Notes
 --------------

-LRez has been developed and tested on x86-64 GNU/Linux.
+LEVIATHAN has been developed and tested on x86-64 GNU/Linux.
 Support for any other platform has not been tested.

 Authors